Summary: A Treatise of Human Nature (page 4)

 The same applies to time.

-Hume multiplies the arguments to show that all the pretended demonstrations for the infinite divisibility of extension are equally sophistical
+Hume marshals a battery of arguments to show that all the pretended demonstrations for the infinite divisibility of extension are equally sophistical

 7.

-As we can see, this approach sheds light on and resolves paradoxes that had resisted thought for centuries.
+As we can see, this approach illuminates and resolves paradoxes that had resisted thought for centuries.

 No discovery cou'd have been made more happily for deciding all controversies concerning ideas, than that above-mention'd, that impressions always take the precedency of them, and that every idea, with which the imagination is furnish'd, first make its appearance in a correspondent impression 8.

-When, therefore, we encounter a difficulty in our examination of an idea, we shall seek to reduce it, in a genetic approach, to the impression from which it originates.
-Indeed, are all so clear and evident, that they admit of no controversy; tho' many of our ideas are so obscure, that ’tis almost impossible even for the mind, which forms them, to tell exactly their nature and composition
+When we encounter a difficulty in our examination of an idea, we shall therefore seek to trace it back, through a genetic approach, to the impression from which it originates.
+Indeed, impressions are all so clear and evident, that they admit of no controversy; tho' many of our ideas are so obscure, that 'tis almost impossible even for the mind, which forms them, to tell exactly their nature and composition

 9.